GlenRoarke/Bioinformatics_Project/README.md

 05_merge_pre_results.py
 This script uses pandas to combine all the preprocessing outputs into one table.
 Each file has been assigned a filename from a sample.

+### Griffin_workflow
+Example of the open source software griffin and the custom snakemake developed griffin_nucleosome_profiling_tss.snakefile for Transcription start site analysis.
 ### Executing programs.
 All the python scripts make use of the argparse module and have instructions for inputs.